 Our Spirit is weakened.

 The third thing we should realize when we complain is that it weakens our spirit; it becomes difficult to move forward.
-Let us look at Ps.
-77:3.
+Let us look at Psalm 77:3.
 The psalmist said that “when I complained, my spirit was overwhelmed”; another version says that “my spirit faints.”
 Has complaining ever solved any problem apart from aggravating it?
-Because you are complaining that an examination is tough, has it made is easy?
-Or has it made you to pass it?
+Because you are complaining that an examination is tough, has it made it easy?
+Or has it made you pass it?
 Complaining of not having a job will not get you one.
-Has it ever happen?
-In Job 10:1, we discover that complain brings weariness to life.
+Has it ever happened?
+In Job 10:1, we discover that complaining brings weariness to life.
 Job said he was weary of his life and he was disgusted with it and so he will complain without any reservation and he will speak in the bitterness of his soul.
-Complaints will only aggravate bitterness of soul.
-I will say this to you that complaining makes enemies.
+Complaints will only aggravate the bitterness of the soul.
+I will say this to you complaining makes enemies.
 So when we complain to God about His works and His people we make ourselves enemies to God.
-I say no more on this subject, but allow me to finish the subject and thank God for speaking to our hearts and ask Him to make us better children for His Kingdom.
+I say no more on this subject, but allow me to finish the subject and thank God for speaking to our hearts and asking Him to make us better children for His Kingdom.
 My brothers and sisters of The Mystical Order let us shake ourselves and walk in the vocation before us.